h920526/jaBenDon/README.md

 Random shop:

-    1. Random a shop automatically and create an order on it when click the "Today bendon" botton and order doesn't exist
+    1. Random a shop automatically and create an order on it when clicking the "Today bendon" botton and order doesn't exist
     2. Shop content are editable with a large image

 Today bendon: